MrSwagrid/blackboard-scraper/README.md

 # blackboard-scraper
-For grabbing units from Curtin Blackboard.
+Tool for scraping unit materials from Blackboard.